wangziqi2013/wangziqi2013.github.io/_posts/2018-03-21-Analyzing-OCC-Anomalies-and-Solutions.markdown

 broadcast.
 They either test every single read operation with all write sets, or perform a bulk validation after the read phase.
 Any hit or non-empty intersection indicates a possibly "early read", and will cause an abort.

-We use BOCC and FOCC as a starting point to demonstrate what in general OCC algorithms should validate.
-BOCC and FOCC with serial validation are complete algorithms, and do not allow races that are detrimental to correctness.
+We use BOCC and FOCC as a starting point to demonstrate what OCC algorithms should validate in general.
+BOCC and FOCC with serial validation do not allow races that are detrimental to correctness.
 In the following discussion, however, as we introduce fine grained version-based validation and parallel commits, we shall see that some races are common design fallacies if the design is not verified carefully.

-Beyond set-intersection based validation, which requires no extra fine grained metadata for each data item, version-based validation can effectivelu reduce the overhead of validation, at the cost of metadata storage for data items.
-For each data item, we maintain
+Fine grained per-element version-based validation can effectively reduce validation overhead at the cost of metadata storage for each individual data items.
+In this scheme, a write timestamp (wt) is associated with every individual data item, which records the commit timestamp of the most recent transaction that wrote into the data item.
+A dual timestamp strategy is employed to detect "early read" races.
+On transaction begin, a begin timestamp (bt) is obtained from the global timestamp counter by reading its value.
+Correspondingly, on transaction commit, the commit timestamp (ct) is obtained by atomically incrementing the global timestamp counter.
+The wt of data items in the committing transaction's write set will be updated to ct during the write phase.
+Note that validation and write phases are serialized.
+On validation, if for some data item X, its current wt is greater than bt, then it must be the case that another committing transaction obtained ct and updated X after the validating transaction had obtained bt.
+Clearly, a violation may have occurred, and the validating transaction must abort.

 ### Racing Writes